Definitions of Quest's partitions/queues.

 When resources for a job are not immediately available, the job will be assigned a pending (PD) status while the scheduler waits for resources to become available.
 There is a hard limit of 5,000 total submitted jobs per user at one time.

-General access allocations have access to 14 compute nodes with GPUs.
-There are 8 NVIDIA Tesla K40 GPUs (two on each node) and 40 Tesla K80 GPUs (four on each node).
-To request one K40 GPU, you should set gengpu as the partition and add the following line to your job submission script: #SBATCH --gres=gpu:k40:1
+General access allocations have access to compute nodes with GPUs under the gengpu partition.
+To request one A100 GPU, you should set gengpu as the partition and add the following line to your job submission script: #SBATCH --gres=gpu:a100:1.
+Please see GPUs on QUEST for more information about the GPUs.

 If you need to run jobs longer than one week, contact Research Computing for a consultation.
 Some special accommodations can be made for jobs requiring the resources of up to a single node for a month or less.